SecUSo/privacy-friendly-pain-diary/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 The icons used in the navigation drawer are licensed under the [CC BY 2.5](http://creativecommons.org/licenses/by/2.5/).
 In addition to them the app uses icons from [Google Design Material Icons](https://design.google.com/icons/index.html) licensed under Apache License Version 2.0.
-All other images (the logo of Privacy Friendly Apps, the SECUSO logo and the app logo) copyright [Technische Universtität Darmstadt](www.tu-darmstadt.de) (2016-2018).
+All other images (the logo of Privacy Friendly Apps, the SECUSO logo and the app logo) copyright [Karlsruhe Institute of Technology](https://kit.edu) (2016-2018).

 ## Contributors